InekeSiersema/Virtual-fashion-design/README.md

 # Virtual-fashion-design toolkit
 A professional and practice based course for bachelor fashion students and professionals.
 To understand and experience best methods of creating virtual prototypes in fashion.
-The course is divided in the chapters .........each lesson is build up in ..........
-All files have an assignment,background information and excercises
+The course is divided in 4 chapters with each 3 lessons.
+All lessons content an assignment, background information and excercises
 ___

 ![GitHub Logo](/images/logo.png)